-- o Smoke Detectors: Smoke detectors are located throughout the building on each floor. - Fire Extinguishers: Fire extinguishers are accessible through the building.
+- Smoke Detectors: Smoke detectors are located throughout the building on each floor. - Fire Extinguishers: Fire extinguishers are accessible through the building.
 One is available in the hallway of each floor at a minimum.
-Never block or obstruct these with furniture or equipment. - o First Aid Kits: First aid kits are available at the faculty lounge and the receptionist's desk. - O Defibrillator is mounted to wall, left of the reception desk in the main lobby.
+Never block or obstruct these with furniture or equipment. - First Aid Kits: First aid kits are available at the faculty lounge and the receptionist's desk. - Defibrillator is mounted to wall, left of the reception desk in the main lobby.
 Only trained personnel can operate the defibrillator.

-Emergency Announcer: Campus Director, Director of First Impressions, Assistant Bursar.
+Emergency Announcer: Campus Director, Director of First Impressions, Bursar.
 Announcer will announce any disasters to all areas of the building.

-Evacuation Warden: Campus Director Alternate Warden: Assistant Bursar

-Command Center: Campus Director's Office - Room #204
+Evacuation Warden: Campus Director Alternate Warden: Bursar Command Center: Campus Director's Office - Room #204

-- Supervise evacuation procedure - Check with searchers to get an "all clear" report or find out any problems. - o Report to the Command Center (Room 204) if areas were unsearched due to lack of personnel. - Ensure that all people from the area proceed to the designated meeting place to check in and wait for "all clear" which will come from the Command Center (Room 204) - o Report any problems to the Command Center (Room 204).
+- Supervise evacuation procedure - Check with searchers to get an "all clear" report or find out any problems. - Report to the Command Center (Room 204) if areas were unsearched due to lack of personnel. - Ensure that all people from the area proceed to the designated meeting place to check in and wait for "all clear" which will come from the Command Center (Room 204) - Report any problems to the Command Center (Room 204).

-Searchers: 1st Floor - Vet Department Program Head

-2nd Floor -Campus Director, Assistant Bursar, Director of first Impressions
+Searchers:1st Floor - Vet Department Program Head2nd Floor - Campus Director, Bursar, Director of first Impressions3rd Floor - Designated Instructor